Interlocking Backpropagation: Improving depthwise model-parallelism: Experiments

 We investigate the behaviour of our method when training a small convolutional network on the CIFAR-10 dataset \citep{cifar10}.
 We consider models of $3$ to $10$ convolutional layers.
-Each component of the model contains a single convolutional layer and batch norm, with the final two components also containing max pool layers.
+Each module of the model contains a single convolutional layer and batch norm, with the final two modules also containing max pool layers.
 The auxiliary networks used for the local losses are comprised of a single linear layer.
-Appendix B gives full details of the experiment configuration.
-We train the model using several approaches: \etoe, \local, \nwise{2}, \nwise{3} and \nwise{4}. \Cref{fig:convnet_acc_vs_components} shows how the different approaches to training perform as we increase the number of components in each model.
-Unsurprisingly we see that end to end optimisation results in the best test accuracy, and local optimisation results in the worst.
-We note that pair-wise interlocking backprop training provides a clear improvement over training with only the local loss.
-For models with 6 or less components, we find that n-wise training achieves comparable accuracy as end-to-end training within standard deviation.
-This shows that intermediate strategies between local and global optimization provide a good alternative to both, maintaining much of the test accuracy of global optimization, while drastically decreasing training time.
-This increased performance however degrades as we increase the number of components.
-These results imply that this strategy will be most effective with networks with a small number of components.
-While this is only a toy setup, these improvements are also seen when we examine ResNets and Transformer networks later in the paper.
-This confirms that n-wise interlocking backprop training allows the user to trade-off some test accuracy for a significant boost in efficiency when compared to the \etoe training set up.
+Appendix~\ref{app:experiment_details} gives full details of the experiment configuration.
+We train the model using several approaches: \local, \nwise{2}, \nwise{3}, \nwise{4}, and \etoe. \Cref{fig:convnet_acc_vs_components} shows how the different approaches to training perform, as we increase the number of modules in each model.
+Unsurprisingly, we see that \etoe optimisation results in the best test accuracy, and local optimisation results in the worst.
+Increasing the $\nwise{n}$ $N$ parameter consistently improves performance, validating our view of interlocking backpropagation as an interpolation between local and global training.
+For models with 6 or fewer modules, we find that \nwise{3} and \nwise{4} methods achieve comparable accuracy to \etoe training, within standard deviation.
+A performance gap between \etoe and \nwise{n} for small values of $N$ appears, as we increase the number of modules.
+This is likely a result of increasing and accumulating approximation errors of the auxiliary networks.
+However, interlocking backpropagation is shown to remain a viable middle ground between local and global training for all model sizes, as it consistently outperforms local learning, while offering increasing speed-ups over \etoe.
+While this is only a toy setup, these conclusions are also supported by our examination of ResNets and Transformer networks later in the paper.